Skip to content

 • You are US-focused, or need its DFS and US-exchange coverage.

-• You need historical odds for backtesting — its archive back to 2020 is the better tool.
+• You need historical odds for backtesting.

 • You are prototyping and the free tier is the point.